(This page revised July 13, 2022)

 If the pen has an open nib, knock the nib and feed out of the nib collar as shown here, and clean and reassemble the parts as you would with any other open-nib pen.

-Now fill the ear syringe with J.B.’s PERFECT PEN FLUSH.
-Insert the end of the syringe’s nose into the back end of the section and squirt the J.B.’s back into its bottle.
+Now fill the ear syringe with pen flush.
+Insert the end of the syringe’s nose into the back end of the section and squirt the pen flush back into its bottle.
 Flush the section again with cool water, and blow through it again.
 Set it aside for now.

 The next task is disassembly of the pen’s back end.
 Here are the back-end parts, disassembled.
 Note that there are both a rubber washer and a star lock washer between the Touchdown tube and the blind cap in this photo.
 As explained in the CAUTION below, your pen might have either one of these washers, but not both.
 If neither is present, you will need to replace the appropriate part.